VerifierIntegerAssignment/recSolver/README.md

 ### System Requirements and Installation

-In practice we have run VIAP on standard Ubuntu 16.04 LTS distribution.
-VIAP is provided as a set of binaries and libraries for
+In practice we have run recSolver on standard Ubuntu 16.04 LTS distribution. recSolver is provided as a set of binaries and libraries for
 Ubuntu 16.04 LTS distribution.

 #### Download